openshift/lightspeed-console/README.md

 `--platform=linux/amd64` when building the image to target the correct platform to run in-cluster.

-## Deployment on cluster

-A [Helm](https://helm.sh) chart is available to deploy the plugin to an OpenShift environment.

-The following Helm parameters are required:

-`plugin.image`: The location of the image containing the plugin that was previously pushed.  `quay.io/openshift/lightspeed-console-plugin:latest` contains the latest merged code.

-Additional parameters can be specified if desired.
-Consult the chart [values](charts/openshift-console-plugin/values.yaml) file for the full set of supported parameters.

-### Installing the Helm Chart

-1. Create an openshift-lightspeed namespace:
-    ```shell
-    $ oc create ns openshift-lightspeed
-    ```
-2. Install the chart using the name of the plugin as the Helm release name into the `openshift-lightspeed` namespace, providing the location of the image within the `plugin.image` parameter, by running the following command from the plugin repository root:
-    ```shell
-    $ helm upgrade -i lightspeed-console-plugin charts/openshift-console-plugin -n openshift-lightspeed --set plugin.image=quay.io/openshift/lightspeed-console-plugin:latest
-    ```

-NOTE: When defining i18n namespace, adhere `plugin__<name-of-the-plugin>` format.
-The name of the plugin should be extracted from the `consolePlugin` declaration within the [package.json](package.json) file.

 ## i18n

 To avoid naming conflicts, the `plugin__lightspeed-console-plugin` i18n